-Isabelle/jEdit is normally invoked as a single-instance desktop application, based on platform-specific executables for Linux, Windows, Mac OS X.
+Isabelle/jEdit is normally invoked as a single-instance desktop application, based on platform-specific executables for Linux, Windows, macOS.

 It is also possible to invoke the Prover IDE on the command-line, with some extra options and environment settings.
 The command-line usage of isabelle jedit is as follows: